 Myth #5: You Should Stop Exercising to Protect that Bun in the Oven

-This statement was once associated with an increased risk of infertility, miscarriage, and preterm delivery, but after much research, it’s actually recommended for expectant mothers to engage in at least thirty minutes of moderate activity three times a week.
+This statement was once associated with an increased risk of infertility, miscarriage, and preterm delivery, but after much research, it’s been proven to be one of the many pregnancy myths out there.
+It’s actually recommended for expectant mothers to engage in at least thirty minutes of moderate activity three times a week.
 Regular physical activity can help improve your mood and promote better sleep, while reducing your risk of some diseases.
 During the prenatal period specifically, physical activity may help reduce the risk of maternal obesity, some cardiovascular diseases, and gestational diabetes.
 Oh, and it’s also associated with improving your ability to cope with labour and delivery (score!), as well as assisting in your recovery (bigger score!).
 So, get those buns moving for your bun in the oven, but don’t over-do it.
 It is recommended to start off easy and not jump into anything strenuous you weren’t already doing before you got pregnant.
 As always, speak with your doctor if you’re unsure of how much or how intense your exercises should be.

 DON’T: Push yourself and over-do it as it can actually be more harmful than beneficial to you.

-DON’T: Partake in activities outdoors if it is grueling hot or humid.
+DON’T: Partake in activities outdoors if it is gruelling hot or humid.

 DO: Take it easy and build your routine gradually.

 DO: Consider moderate activities, such as walking and swimming.
 You should be able to carry out a normal conversation during the activity.
 Tone it down or rest for a day if you’re feeling more tired than normal.